supern64/silverbot/README.md

 # SilverBot
 A general bot for Discord written in Node.js! (originally made by @razefeixx, modified and released by @chanonlim)
+**For detailed documentation, please go to https://chanonlim.gitbook.io/silverbotv1.
+It's more detailed for regular people.**

 Prerequesites:
 You must have [Node.js](https://nodejs.org) 8 or higher along with NPM Package Manager and ImageMagick CLI to host this bot.
 FFmpeg will be downloaded automatically.